Kings of Ailech

 The Kings of Ailech were the over-kings of the medieval Irish province of Ailech in north-western Ireland.
 It encompassed the territories of the Cenél nEógain and Cenél Conaill.
 After the battle of Cloítech in 789 its kings were exclusively from the Cenél nEógain.
-The royal fort for Ailech was the Grianan of Aileach, a hillfort on top of Greenan Mountain in modern-day County Donegal, Republic of Ireland.
+The royal fort for Ailech was the Grianan of Aileach, a hillfort on top of Greenan Mountain in modern-day County Donegal, Ireland.

 Early kings (5th–8th centuries)

 Earlier Kings of Cenél nEógain and Ailech included: